 Learn more about Hawaii Advance Health Care Directives.

-When you make an advance directive with Quicken WillMaker Plus, it will conform to all of Hawaii’s laws about advance directives and it will print with plain English instructions that detail how to make it legal.
+When you make an advance directive with Quicken WillMaker Plus, it will conform to Hawaii law and it will print with plain English instructions that detail how to make it legal.